 If your hosted feature layer contains multiple layers, create a hosted feature layer view from the details page of the individual layer or layers that you want to share.
 If you want editors to edit one or more of the sublayers, enable editing on the appropriate hosted feature layer views and share them with groups of editors.
 You can also set definitions on the views that restrict which fields are available.

 For example, if you have a hosted feature layer that contains park areas, structures, trails, and sprinkler systems, you can create the following hosted feature layer views:

 - Create a view of the park structures.
 Set a view definition to expose a single field that allows the park patrons to report problems with the structures, such as clogged sinks, graffiti, or broken playground equipment.
 Enable editing on the view but only allow updates to attributes.
 Share the view with the public.

 - Create a view of the trails.
 As with the structures, you can set a view definition that makes a single attribute field available that the public can use to report problems with the trail, such as overgrown vegetation or mountain lion sightings.
 Enable editing on the view but only allow updates to attributes.
 Share the view with the public.

 - Create a view of the sprinkler systems.
 Enable editing on the view and share it with a group that contains the grounds keepers who install and maintain the sprinklers.

 Will some editing take place when internet connectivity isn't available?

 If you have field workers who need to edit data outside the office, where they likely cannot connect to your organization, you can enable your hosted feature layer for synchronization (offline editing).

-To use this layer in Collector for ArcGIS or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need in the field for reference.
+To use your sync-enabled layer in ArcGIS Collector or custom apps built with ArcGIS Runtime SDK, create a map that is enabled for offline use, add your sync-enabled hosted feature layer to it, and add other layers your offline editors will need in the field for reference.